 A resume is a summary of your professional experience, education and skills.
 It is usually the first thing you include in a job application and can make or break your chances of getting an interview for a role in your dream industry.
+Resumes are also important when you apply for part time studies.
 With most job applicants being fresh university graduates who have a high Grade Point Average (GPA) with a slew of accolades and accomplishments to show, how can you stand out from the crowd?
 Most importantly, how can you prove that you are a better hire or candidate to your prospective employer through your resume?

 1. Choose The Right Format